HallaSurvivor/Blog/_posts/2024-12-20-BDiff-classifies-things.md

     For political reasons at UCR, it seems like _none_ of the rising 6th years will get TA positions next year.
-Which means that me and a LOT of people in my cohort are having to graduate a year earlier than we planned.
+Which means that me and a LOT of people in my cohort are having to graduate a year earlier than we planned, because like.... we need money to live, lol.
     We found this out in _mid october_, crucially after the NSF grant deadline, and only a month and a half before most postdoc applications were due.